 Day 16: Windhoek ( Departure / End of Tour )

-Put sad songs on the car radio, you’re trip is nearly done.
+You’re trip is nearly done.
 You’re Windhoek bound.

 When you're there: When you arrive in Windhoek you’ll be dropped off and transferred to the airport.
 Bear in mind it’s about an hour’s drive away and you do need to check in 2 hours before your flight.
+Bid your guide farewell.
+Wishing you safe travels.